-2.4 Self-regulatory movements and sensory-socio-emotional regulation discrepancy between energy levels and environmental demand [68].
+Farahar [2022] explains that self-regulatory movements, one of the differences in communication styles across autistic and non-autistic people, "is a language and communication in and of itself" not usually understood outside the autistic community.
+Regulatory strategies, which typically stimulate the sensory system, are necessary to rebalance regulation levels when there is a discrepancy between energy levels and environmental demand [68].
 These stimuli are often achieved in what we see as forms of repetitive movements (note that every human does this).
 Children's self-regulating ability might be negatively impacted if the environment (intended as places, objects, and people) does not provide opportunities to do that [51].
 The Transactional Model of Stress and Coping [69] proposes that people's capacity to adjust to and cope with challenges and problems is a consequence of interactions between a person and their environment.
-According to this model, when a person faces a potential stressor that is evaluated and perceived as a treat or a challenge, people can either do nothing or react in different ways (i.e., by developing means of coping with the stresses in terms of physical activities - typically for stressors that are out of the person's control or copying mechanisms).
+According to this model, when a person faces a potential stressor that is evaluated and perceived as a treat or a challenge, people can either do nothing or react in different ways (i.e., by developing means of coping with the stresses in terms of physical activities-typically for stressors that are out of the person's control or copying mechanisms).
 Stimming, or self-regulatory movements, may be exhibited in the child's fascination or fixation for something, which usually manifests in rocking, hand-flapping, twiddling strings, spinning, tapping body parts, finger flickering, spinning, leg jiggling, etc. [63].
-Kapp et al. [2019] found that stimming also displays intense emotional reactions, indicating positive and negative experiences.
-Deep pressure is another selfregulatory stimulus which has a beneficial and calming effect on people.
-It is thought that autistic children seek this stimulus to self-regulate [17] in various forms, i.e., by using different types of pressured touch stimuli such as hug machines [132, 24, 66], garments to wear on sleeves [132] or on the chest [23, 123], and hand massage [25].
-Because autistic people exhibit regulatory movements and activities in a more accentuated way than neurotypical individuals, support services and interventions tend to reduce or eliminate them [105].
+Kapp et al. [2019] found that stimming also displays intense emotional reactions, indicating positive, and negative experiences.
+Deep pressure is another self-regulatory stimulus which has a beneficial and calming effect on people.
+It is thought that some autistic children seek this stimulus to self-regulate [17] in various forms, that is, by using different types of pressured touch stimuli such as hug machines [24, 66, 131], garments to wear on sleeves [131] or on the chest [23, 122], and hand massage [25].
+Because autistic people exhibit regulatory movements and activities in a more accentuated way than NT individuals, support services and interventions tend to reduce or eliminate them [104].